SPD Selector

 Class IV (LPL IV) 60m (197 ft) Ordinary residential and commercial buildings

-The height and placement of air terminals directly determine the size of the lightning protection zone.
-Larger buildings typically require multiple air terminals or a mesh conductor network to achieve complete lightning protection coverage according to the rolling sphere method calculations.
+The height and placement of lightning rods directly determine the size of the lightning protection zone.
+Larger buildings typically require multiple rods or a mesh conductor network to achieve complete lightning protection coverage according to the rolling sphere method calculations.

 Figure 2: Rolling sphere method for determining air terminal protection zones according to IEC 62305